Visit Us At

 Samples for a Pus Swab Culture Test

 Collect 3 ml of pus in a sterile screw cap, with a minimum volume of 1 ml.
 Sample the deepest part of the wound while avoiding the superficial microflora.
-Ensure the swabs are well soaked in pus and refrigerate the sample in a sterile transport medium such as Amies.
+Soak the swabs in pus and refrigerate the sample in a sterile transport medium such as Amies.

 Reference Range